Raushankr2516/codealpha_tasks/codealpha_tasks/CodeAlpha_Emotion_Recognition/README.md

 The project demonstrates how proper **audio preprocessing, feature extraction, data augmentation, CNN architecture design, and evaluation techniques** can significantly improve the performance of speech emotion classification.

 ---

-## ⭐ If You Find This Project Useful

-If you found this project helpful or interesting, consider giving the repository a ⭐ on GitHub.